 Refrain from mindless shopping

 Okay, this one is probably the hardest tip to ever give to someone else.
-We all spend a dozen of money on online shopping, or on items we all know that we are just going to waste around here and there.
+We all spend a dozen of money on online shopping or on items we all know we will just waste around here and there.

-No matter what you do, don’t listen your ego that’s pushing you to buy a useless product.
-Trust me, you will feel so proud knowing that you can control your spending habits.
+No matter what you do, don’t listen to the ego that’s pushing you to buy a useless product.
+You will feel proud knowing you can control your spending habits.